Daniel217D/easy-docker-php/Readme.md

-# Easy Docker PHP
+# Easy Docker PHP (WordPress Branch)

-Bundle of PHP + Nginx + PostgreSQL + pgAdmin
+Bundle of PHP + Nginx + MySQL

 ## For what

-For fast containerization of php applications
+For fast containerization of WordPress sites

 ## How to use
  - Add files from the repo to your project or just use this repo